2chainzbear/pygamepath/README.md

 Right click to erase walls

-Press c to clear the screen
+Press c to clear the board

 Press p to solve the path